 This program, which offers funding for MSc and PhD students in the biomedical and related research fields, is led by Dr. Parvin Mousavi, Program Director, in partnership with Western University.
 Dr. Mousavi and her team of investigators were one of thirteen research groups across Canada who were granted 6-year CREATE project funding in 2021.

-QSC boasts a highly engaged, collaborative, multidisciplinary biomedical research group, working in cooperation with Kingston General Hospital, the Human Mobility Research Centre, and biologists, surgeons, medical doctors, and researchers at hospitals and universities in Canada and around the world.
+QSC boasts a highly engaged, collaborative, multidisciplinary biomedical research group, working in cooperation with Kingston Health Sciences Centre (KHSC), the Centre for Health Innovation (CHI), and biologists, surgeons, medical doctors, and researchers at hospitals and universities in Canada and around the world.
 The research group is comprised of multiple labs with research spanning areasof genomics, bioinformatics, machine learning, artificial intelligence, computer aided surgery, and advanced imaging techniques.